IRT Jules Verne

 IRT Jules Verne offers 5 areas of technological expertise

 The IRT team works hand in hand with the very best industrial and academic resources in the manufacturing field.

-Working closely with production equipment manufacturers and integrators, IRT Jules Verne caters to 4 strategic industrial sectors: aeronautics, shipbuilding, the automotive industry, and renewable marine energy.
+Working closely with production equipment manufacturers and integrators, IRT Jules Verne caters to 4 strategic industrial sectors.

 In its bid to provide comprehensive solutions up to scale-1 demonstrators, IRT Jules Verne installs and utilises a wide range of exclusive state-of-the-art equipment.